HITRUST CSF Framework FAQs

 What’s different between v9.3 and v9.4?

-v9.4 integrates the Department of Defense (DoD) Cybersecurity Maturity Model (CMMC) version 1.0 and NY DOH Office of Health Insurance Programs SSP v3.1.
+v9.4 integrates the Department of Defense (DoD) Cybersecurity Maturity Model (CMMC) Framework version 1.0 and NY DOH Office of Health Insurance Programs SSP v3.1.

 If an organization is in the process of starting an Assessment in v9.3, should they re-evaluate and move to v9.4?

-The reason an organization would move to v9.4 would be to incorporate the Department of Defense (DoD) Cybersecurity Maturity Model (CMMC) version 1.0 and/or NY DOH Office of Health Insurance Programs SSP v3.1.
+The reason an organization would move to v9.4 would be to incorporate the Department of Defense (DoD) Cybersecurity Maturity Model (CMMC) Framework version 1.0 and/or NY DOH Office of Health Insurance Programs SSP v3.1.